Power with Purpose Reliability Update

 Critical to ensuring continued system reliability and resiliency are the construction of two new natural gas peaking stations, Standing Bear Lake (SBLS) and Turtle Creek (TCS).
 Once those stations are online, OPPD will look to retire North Omaha Station units 1-3 and refuel units 4-5 from low-sulfur coal to natural gas.
 In 2016, OPPD retired North Omaha units 1-3 from coal operations.
 These units are still available to run on natural gas, serving as peaking units during times of high demand for electricity.

-Standing Bear Lake and Turtle Creek Stations are in construction now, and the projects have experienced construction and grid interconnection study delays.* To ensure our growing communities continue to have reliable, resilient power, OPPD made a recommendation at its June 2022 Board of Directors meeting to delay the retirement of North Omaha Station units 1-3 and fuel conversion of units 4 and 5 from low-sulfur coal to natural gas until SBLS and TCS are ready and approved to connect to the grid at full capacity.
+Standing Bear Lake and Turtle Creek Stations are in construction now, but the projects have experienced construction and grid interconnection study delays.* These are issues facing not only our utility, but utilities across the country.
+OPPD’s leadership team continues to work diligently on finding solutions.
+To ensure our growing communities continue to have reliable, resilient power, OPPD made a recommendation at its June 2022 Board of Directors meeting to delay the retirement of North Omaha Station units 1-3 and fuel conversion of units 4 and 5 from low-sulfur coal to natural gas until SBLS and TCS are ready and approved to connect to the grid at full capacity.
 Previously, OPPD's Board of Directors approved these changes to occur by the end of 2023.

 Download Informational Brochure